 -Approximately every 12 weeks there will be functional assessments which include tests of walking distance, other walking-related activities, muscle strength, breathing and heart function.
 You may need to travel to another site other than your nearest clinical trial site to do these functional assessments.

--There are also 2 muscle biopsies, 1 at the beginning of the study and 1, after approximately one year.
+-There are also 2 muscle biopsies, 1 at the beginning of the study and 1, after either approximately one or two years.
 Depending on where you live it may be necessary to travel for the biopsy surgery.

 -You can learn more about all of the requirements and activities in this clinical trial from the study doctor.